 Eggs are baked in a slice of bread then drizzled with a spinach pesto sauce.
 This play on Toad in a Hole cradles the egg in a bread basket made with the help of a muffin tin.
-This recipe comes to us from Donna of Fab Frugal Food.
+This recipe comes to us from Donna of Apron Strings.

 For the eggs: